ColinDonahoe119/Tracknet_Tennis_project/README.md

 # Tracknet_Tennis_project
-Using a deep learning Tracknet model, this projects takes a tennis videos and tracks the court, players and movement of the ball.
+Using a deep learning Tracknet model, this project takes a tennis video and tracks the court, players, and movement of the ball.